Infinites-Research-Organization/cam-detect-cli/ReadMe.md

 * **Target Filtering:** Filter results by a specific list of MAC addresses or OUI prefixes provided via CSV.
 * **Proximity Estimation:** Estimates physical distance based on RSSI and frequency.
 * **Clean UI:** Uses `rich` for a responsive, clean terminal dashboard.
+* **Camera-Mac-Address Database (WIP):** A Camera Detection Database for major companies like Ring, Hikivision, etc you can pass with the --find flag

 ---